theNewDynamic/thenewdynamic.org/content/article/2016-05-05-dynamic-static-site-strategies-and-other-tongue-twisters.md

 ---
-title: "Dynamic Site Strategies (and Other Tongue Twisters)"
+title: Dynamic Site Strategies (and Other Tongue Twisters)
-published: false
-date: 2016-06-15T12:00:00.000Z
+date: 2016-06-15 12:00:00 +0000
 category:
 - event-recap
-start_at: 2016-06-15T11:30:00.000Z
+start_at: 2016-06-15 11:30:00 +0000
+description: Explore some unexpected capabilities and characteristics of 'static' sites
 venue: Smashing Conference, NYC
-address:
+address: ''
 link: http://smashingconf.com/schedule/day:wednesday#phil-hawksworth
-description: "Explore some unexpected capabilities and characteristics of 'static' sites"
+draft: true

 ---
 Are we over-engineering?
 What is the real effort in developing, hosting and maintaining sites which have many moving parts?
 The cost of serving static sites has never been lower.
 And front-end development practices have never been richer.
 Couldn't we harness this better and make life simpler without dumbing down?